 2. Pothole Repair with an Infrared Machine

-No one likes potholes, and once you have one on your town or church parking lot, they tend to grow as the edges take damage.
-They’re a hazard for vehicles and people alike, so conducting emergency asphalt repair is paramount.
+No one likes potholes, and once you have one in your town or church parking lot, they tend to grow as the edges take damage.
+They’re a hazard for vehicles and people alike, so conducting the best cold patch asphalt repair possible is paramount.

 Video: Infrared pothole repair